ansgarw/privacy/README.md

 This repo contains the data and code used for our research paper: "[The Market for Data Privacy](https://www.ssrn.com/abstract=3352175)" by Tarun Ramadorai, Antoine Uettwiller and Ansgar Walther (Imperial College London).
-The easiest way to see the structure of our data and Python code is to look at the Jupyter notebooks `demoData.ipynb` and `demoCode.ipynb`.

 If you use these resources in your own work, please cite our paper (bibtex below).